How to Exit Man Page in Terminal

 info cp

-You can exit info pages the same way as man pages, by simply pressing q.
+Navigation is similar, and you can exit info pages the same way as man pages by pressing q.

 Frequently Asked Questions